Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: A more detailed discussion of the correlation energies

+In the random phase approximation (RPA), $\fxc$ is taken to be zero.
+In this approximation, correlation energies are found to be too negative \cite{lein2000}.
+The use of appropriate approximations for $\fxc$ should build upon the RPA and improve its prediction of correlation energies.

 This section also presents a few new kernels.
-In addition to those presented previously, we will also consider the static limit of the MCP07 kernel, and the dynamic kernel formed by replacing the GKI dynamic LDA in the MCP07 kernel with the QV dynamic LDA.
-This combination can be done in two ways, as the TDDFT and TDCDFT static, $q\to 0$ limits are incompatible, \cite{conti1999}
+In addition to those presented previously, we also consider the static limit of the MCP07 kernel, and the dynamic kernel formed by replacing, within MCP07, the GKI dynamic LDA with the QV dynamic LDA.
+This combination can be done in two ways, as the TDDFT and TDCDFT static and $q\to 0$ limits are incompatible \cite{conti1999}:

-where $\fxc^\text{HL}(q,\omega)$ is the longitudinal exchange-correlation kernel of a homogeneous electron gas within TDCDFT, and $\mu\sxc$ is the exchange-correlation shear modulus [see Eq. (\ref{eq:xc_shear})].
-For consistency, both new QV-MCP07 kernels use the PW92 parametrization of the correlation energy, and have the form
+where $\fxc^\text{HL}(q,\omega)$ is the longitudinal xc kernel of a homogeneous electron gas within TDCDFT and $\mu\sxc$ is the xc shear modulus [see Eq. (\ref{eq:xc_shear})].
+For consistency, the two new QV-MCP07 kernels use the PW92 parametrization of the correlation energy, and have the form

 To obtain the QV-MCP07-TD kernel, we take $\fxc(0,0)=\fxc^{\text{ALDA}}$ in the MCP07 static kernel and the QV kernel, by setting $\mu\sxc=0$.
 To obtain the QV-MCP07-TDC kernel, we take $\fxc(0,0)=\fxc^{\text{ALDA}} + \mu\sxc(\rs)$, which modifies $\kb$ and $\fxc^{\text{MCP07}}(q,0)$, consistent with the construction principles of Ref. \cite{ruzsinszky2020}.